Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 Tracking tells you:

-It doesn’t tell you why unless you already have a hypothesis.
+It doesn’t tell you why, unless you already have a point of view.

 Timing matters more than budget